 When it came to publicising the event, then John’s maxim was you do have a bit committee for this – and to make them feel involved you gave them something important to discuss, such as the colour of publicity material.

 My hair was starting to calm down, when we settled the date: Friday, April 12th 2019.

 - My gut feeling was that with any luck, snow should have finished by then, and Spring would be here

 - Friday was the start of the weekend – so everyone would be relaxed

 - I wanted nurses and medical staff to come, as they are often the first point of call.
 Staff often finish early on a Friday.

-Timing : it would start at 1200 – to give people time to set up stalls – we are still thinking how long it will run for.
+Timing : it would start at 1100 – to give people time to set up stalls – and finish at 1600 to finish before rush hour.

 ‘Healthy Eating’ was in the air, with the National Farmers’ Union keen to promote British Fruit, Veg and farm produce.
 So keen in fact they have promised 200 copies of their new cookbook for people attending the Wellness Day.

 We are on our Way!
 Send an email for more details: firstname.lastname@example.org or fill in form below; but keep April 12th!